-Works by the greatest modern and contemporary artists, including Pablo Picasso, Henri Matisse, Fernand Léger, Joan Miró, Georges Braque, Marc Chagall, David Hockney, Le Corbusier, and Yves Klein, among others, will be featured.
+The famed Galerie Mourlot is offering an exclusive 20% discount on more that 100 lithographic posters created by some of the greatest modern and contemporary artists including Pablo Picasso, Henri Matisse, Fernand Léger, Joan Miró, Georges Braque, Marc Chagall, David Hockney, Le Corbusier, and Yves Klein, among others.

-A special discount of 20% will be offered and a portion of the proceeds will go to support FIAF’s cultural and educational programs.
+A portion of the proceeds will go to support FIAF’s cultural and educational programs.

 Eric Mourlot is the owner of Galerie Mourlot and Mourlot Editions.

 He was born in 1970 in New York City while his father Jacques was running the studio on Bank Street and after two years, the family relocated back to Paris for Jacques to take over the main studio.
 It was here where Eric, as a child, began to spend his evenings learning various printing techniques with the help of artists including Marc Chagall, Alexander Calder, and Joan Miró.
 Eric participated in the printing process, cleaning off the machine rollers and developing a keen sense for his surroundings as a source of inspiration and creativity.
 He quickly became passionate about the relationships and collaborations between artists, printers, gallerists, and publishers leading him to open his first gallery on Newbury Street in Boston in 1991.
 In 2005, Galerie Mourlot relocated to its current Upper East Side location in NYC where Eric continues to provide a platform for artists to create history.
 Mourlot Editions is the legacy of his family’s print shop, the next chapter of the story.
 An avenue of expression where Eric can display both the works and histories of the artists his father and grandfather created with, as well as expose the continued relationship between printers and artists through the process and art form of lithography.

 Pepe Karmel is Professor of Art History at New York University.